DavidFW1960/bom_forecast/info.md

 A name is optional but if multiple BOM weather stations are used a name will be required.
 The sensor checks for new data every minute, starting 30 minutes after the timestamp of the most recent data as the data is updated every half-hour.

+Thanks to @exxamalte for the code assistance to enable the new conditions.
+See the new uv_alert and fire_danger monitored conditions.
+Checkout readme in the repository for full details.

 With this component you can create a lovelace card like this: